klappi-s/VisualizationSandbox/apl/README.md

 Notes:
 - The Registry does the main lifting; `VisAdaptorBase` is a facade that holds a smart pointer to a registry instance.
 Future adaptor variants can inherit from this base.
-- Facade-style operators that manage the underlying Registry via the adaptor are optional.

 ## src_fluent — Compile-time typed registry with a fluent adaptor